ldsec/medco-documentation/source/system_admin/deployment/test-network.rst

 MedCo Node Deployment (except IRCT)
 '''''''''''''''''''''''''''''''''''

 Next step is to download and build the docker images, and run a node.
-This set of commands must be **executed in each node**.

 .. code-block:: bash